-Note: Shading represents the region under which the null hypothesis can be rejected.
-In the lower panel, dark blue shading shows the additional power available under one-tailed testing (provided the true effect is in the hypothesized direction).
+Note.
+Shading represents the region under which the null hypothesis can be rejected.
+In the lower panel, darker shading shows the additional power available under one-tailed testing (provided the true effect is in the hypothesized direction).
 Figure produced with ggplot2 (Wickham, 2016).
+See the online article for the color version of this figure.